espocrm/ext-template/README.md

 php init.php
 ```

 It will ask to enter an extension name and some other information.
+As of v8.0, `init.php` will ask if you want to use ES6 for frontend code.

 After that, you can remove `init.php` file from your respository.
 Commit changes and proceed to configuration & building.